YourOnly-One/content/way/en-ph/blog/posts/2017/20170406-how-we-ought-to-pray.md

 #### Who is the Bread of Life?

 {{% quotebox boxstyle="qbs_verse01" qmarkstyle="qbm_doublequotationmark" boxcolour="qbc_midnightblue" attribalign="txt_right" srctitle="Yahuhanan (John) 6:35" srclink="" srcrel="noopener external nofollow" attribto="Literal English Version" attriblink="" attribrel="noopener external nofollow" %}}
-<sup>35</sup> <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdo> said to them, "I am the bread of life.
+<sup>35</sup> <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤔𐤅𐤏</bdi> said to them, "I am the bread of life.
 He who comes to Me will not be hungry, and he who believes in Me will never thirst."
 {{% /quotebox %}}

 {{% quotebox boxstyle="qbs_verse01" qmarkstyle="qbm_doublequotationmark" boxcolour="qbc_midnightblue" attribalign="txt_right" srctitle="Yahuhanan (John) 6:51" srclink="" srcrel="noopener external nofollow" attribto="Literal English Version" attriblink="" attribrel="noopener external nofollow" %}}
 <sup>51</sup> "I am the living bread which came down out of heaven.
 If anyone eats of this bread, he will live to the age.
 Yes, the bread which I will give for the life of the world is My flesh."
 {{% /quotebox %}}

 We ask our Father in heaven to give us our daily bread.
-It means, we ask <bdo dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdo> (YAHUAH) to teach us daily, to give us His Word, that we may grow spiritually and have the power to trample on snakes and scorpions, and to overcome all the power of the enemy (Lukas (Luke) 10:19; Ephesious (Ephesians) 6:11).
+It means, we ask <bdi dir="rtl" lang="hbo-Hebr">𐤉𐤄𐤅𐤄</bdi> (YAHUAH) to teach us daily, to give us His Word, that we may grow spiritually and have the power to trample on snakes and scorpions, and to overcome all the power of the enemy (Lukas (Luke) 10:19; Ephesious (Ephesians) 6:11).

 ### Confess our sins and forgive others